 - You have overspent, your eligibility was only this - so that's all you'll get.
 (Nobody in the world can understand that calculation)

-The answer is largely no. We forget to use our brains while buying insurance and pay the price.
-It's funny how we research most things before we buy, but not Insurance.
+The answer is largely no. We forget to use our brains while buying insurance and end up paying the price.
+It's funny how we research most things before we buy, but not insurance.

 So can you overcome the long and winding Terms & Conditions?

 It's not so tough.
 Though it's not possible to understand all the fine print, understanding some basic concepts of insurance can go a long way in making a sensible choice.

 First and foremost, get a hang of commonly used terms or policy features in health insurance.
 Each of them pretty much implies the same thing across various plans.
 Most important ones are- premium, sum assured, no claim bonus, room rent, exclusions.
 Let's quickly understand the 5 things one must consider before buying a health insurance plan.

 1. Premium - This is what you pay